wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 > [!important]
 > **Question: What Kubernetes does?**
-> <br> **Answer: Kubernetes manage, scale, and deploy  containerised applications:**
+> <br> **Kubernetes manage, scale, and deploy  containerised applications:**

 > [!important]
 > **Question: What is a Kubernetes cluster?**
-> <br> **Answer: A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
+> <br> **A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
 Every cluster has at least one master and worker node.**

 > [!important]
 > **Question: What is a master node and it's components?**
-> <br> **Answer: The master node is responsible for running several Kubernetes processes that are absolutely necessary to run and manage the cluster.**
+> <br> **The master node is responsible for running several Kubernetes processes that are absolutely necessary to run and manage the cluster.**
 > <br> **Master node components are API Server, Scheduler, Controller Manager & ETCD.**

 > [!important]
 > **Question: What is a worker node and it's components?**
-> <br> **Answer: The worker nodes are the part of the Kubernetes clusters which execute the containers and applications on them.**
+> <br> **The worker nodes are the part of the Kubernetes clusters which execute the containers and applications on them.**
 > <br>**Workernode components are Kubelet Service, Kube-proxy Service & Container Runtime.**

 ## Kubernetes Components